 Heck, no!
 They're not out of the question!
 I get the ones packed in olive oil.
 I add some garlic, fresh ground pepper and some fresh herbs and heat them up in my toaster oven.
 I top them with a little hot sauce.
 OM NOM NOM NOM NOM NOM

-Omega 6 ratio in Sardines 0 Answers
+Omega 6 in sardines a concern?
+3 Answers